PicusZeus/modern-greek-inflexion/README.md

 ## Change Log
+ * 0.6.9   Improved handling of movable accent in some of adjective groups and of feminine -os adjectives.
  * 0.6.8   Minor review of pronoun module
  * 0.6.7   Minor bug fixing
  * 0.6.6   Minor bug fixing